christophe-cerin/OnlineML_ESP32/ARDUINO/README.md

 - When booting the ESP32, for a short period of time, certain pins quickly change logical states (0V → 3.3V).
 You may have weird bugs with these pins: for example a relay that activates temporarily.
 The faulty pins are as follows:
- GPIO 1: Send the ESP32 boot logs via the UART
+- GPIO 1: Send the ESP32 boot logs via the UART
- GPIO 3: Voltage of 3.3V during boot
+- GPIO 3: Voltage of 3.3V during boot
- GPIO 5: Sends a PWM signal during boot
+- GPIO 5: Sends a PWM signal during boot
- GPIO 14: Sends a PWM signal during boot
+- GPIO 14: Sends a PWM signal during boot
- GPIO 15: Sending the ESP32 boot logs via the UART The EN pin allows you to control the ignition status of the ESP32 via an external wire.
+- GPIO 15: Sending the ESP32 boot logs via the UART
+- The EN pin allows you to control the ignition status of the ESP32 via an external wire.
 It is connected to the EN button of the map.
 When the ESP32 is turned on, it is at 3.3V.
 If we connect this pin to ground, the ESP32 is turned off.
 We can use it when the ESP32 is in a case and you want to be able to turn it on/off with a switch.
-The rest of the GPIO pins have no particular restrictions.
+- The rest of the GPIO pins have no particular restrictions.